What Heavy Vehicle and Mobile Equipment Service Technicians Do

 Rail car repairers specialize in servicing railroad locomotives, subway cars, and other rolling stock.
-They usually work for railroad, public and private transit companies, and rail car manufacturers.
+They usually work for railroads, public and private transit companies, and railcar manufacturers.

-For information about technicians and mechanics who work primarily on automobiles, see the profile on automotive service technicians and mechanics.
+Mechanics who work primarily on automobiles are described in the profile on automotive service technicians and mechanics.

-For information about technicians and mechanics who work primarily on large trucks and buses, see the profile on diesel service technicians and mechanics.
+Mechanics who work primarily on large trucks and buses are described in the profile on diesel service technicians and mechanics.

-For information about technicians and mechanics who primarily work on motorboats, motorcycles, and small all-terrain vehicles, see the profile on small engine mechanics.
+Mechanics who work primarily on motorboats, motorcycles, and small all-terrain vehicles are described in the profile on small engine mechanics.